2010, Queens, New York

 I spent the trip to 47 Bleecker St. looking out of the window.
 All the pretty lights of the city passed as I stared into the distance.
 My legs almost gave out when I exited the car.

 I stumbled up the stairs, instinctively studying each prolonged shadow.
 I turned on the lights, closed the door behind me, and crashed onto my chair.
-My room was a mess of an unkempt bed, one table featuring an old laptop, one chair, and a thirty-years-old kitchen.
+My room was a mess with an unkempt bed, one table featuring an old laptop, one chair, and a thirty-years-old kitchen.

 Clothes and bullets lay everywhere.
 I took out my colts, staring at the only real memento of my father.
-He left us when I was seven and my sister four.
+He left us when I was seven, and my sister four.
 One day, he wasn’t there, and that was it.
 All he left behind, aside from us, were the colts.
 At least he taught me the basics of shooting before he left.

 After his departure, I practiced by myself until we stopped having enough money for bullets.
 In a strange twist of fate, the skill with guns combined with my ability to see aether landed me this almost-a-job in New York, a thousand miles away from my home in Van Horn.
-But it wasn’t enough to save my little sister.
+But it wasn’t enough to help my little sister.

 The laptop booted slowly, making me stare at loading screens as I unbuttoned my shirt’s collar.
 My sister’s Facebook page featured no new updates other than pictures from our family house and comments on serials.
 That was all she could do lately – lie on the couch and watch TV.
 She didn’t have the strength to fully function anymore.
 Since no miracle happened on that front, I went for the websites listing jobs for private investigators.
 Sometimes, they contained cases where I could earn an extra dollar.
 Not more than a few hundred bucks each, but that was better than nothing.